Karaka-Management/Organization-Guide/Policies & Guidelines/Confidentiality Policy.md

 Disclosing more information than needed must be avoided.

-## Consequences
+## Enforcement

-Disrespecting this policy possibly leads to legal actions.
+Disrespecting this policy possibly leads to a warning and potnetially excluding the involved person from any further activities of the organization.
+Depending on the severness legal actions may follow.

 ## Survival

 This policy is binding even after separation.

+2022.01.01 - Version 1.0